Food Waste Weekend

 Incredible resources to support your faith community’s plan can found at the Food Waste Weekend website or reach out to the GIPL team for help in planning a meaningful event.

 HINT: Your house of worship can incorporate these event resources into a special event any time of year.
-But if you can, register your event for September 6-8 at www.foodwasteweekend.org.
+But if you can, register your event for September 7-9 at www.foodwasteweekend.org.
+Even if you cannot participate during the official Food Waste Weekend, we encourage you to hold an event around food waste sometime during the month of September!

 Still not sure about how food waste is an issue?
 Consider this fascinating article to inspire action.